Sir Charles Fergusson, 7th Baronet

-General Sir Charles Fergusson, 7th Baronet, (17 January 1865 – 20 February 1951) was a British Army officer and the third Governor-General of New Zealand, in office from 1924 to 1930.
+Sir Charles Fergusson, 7th Baronet, (17 January 1865 – 20 February 1951) was a British Army general who was the third governor-general of New Zealand from 1924 to 1930.
+Before that, he served as a distinguished division and later corps commander almost entirely on the Western Front during the First World War, from 1914 to 1918.

 Early life and military career

 Fergusson was the son of Sir James Fergusson, 6th Baronet, the 6th Governor of New Zealand and Lady Edith Christian Ramsay, daughter of James Broun-Ramsay, 1st Marquess of Dalhousie.
 He was educated at Eton College and the Royal Military College at Sandhurst, before being commissioned as a subaltern, with the rank of lieutenant, into the Grenadier Guards in November 1883.

 Promoted to captain in October 1895, and major in November 1898, he served in the Sudan from 1896 to 1898, becoming commanding officer (CO) of the 15th Sudanese Regiment in 1899 and commander of the Omdurman District in 1900.
 He was awarded the Distinguished Service Order for his service in Sudan in 1898, and was awarded the Order of the Medjidieh (third class) in 1899.

 He was made adjutant general of the Egyptian Army in early 1901 and commanding officer (CO) of the 3rd Battalion, Grenadier Guards in 1904 and appointed a Member (4th class) (MVO) of the Royal Victorian Order in 1906 before being placed on half-pay in July 1907.
 He was promoted to substantive colonel in October, and was promoted to the temporary rank of brigadier general to be brigadier general, general staff (BGGS) of Irish Command, in which role he succeeded Colonel Frederick Hammersley.
 After being promoted to major-general in September 1908, at the very young age (in peacetime) of just 43, he was appointed an inspector of infantry in April 1909.
 He was appointed a deputy lieutenant of the County of Ayr in 1909.

 He was appointed a Companion in the Military Division of the Order of the Bath in the 1911 Coronation Honours.
 In February 1913 he succeeded Major General William Pitcairn Campbell as general officer commanding (GOC) of the 5th Division, then stationed in Ireland.
 In this capacity he played a key role during the Curragh incident the following year, ensuring his officers obeyed orders.

 Portrait of Fergusson in uniform, seated with his hands folded in his lap.